franciscop/drive-db/README.md

 The database is stored locally and updated when you want from the spreadsheet.
 Easy to use:

-    // Include the module
-    // We can pass .load() a non-default cachePath (default is "db.json") var drive = require("drive-db").load();
+    // Include the module and load the data from the default location var drive = require("drive-db").load();

-    // Retrieve all the Johns
-    var Johns = drive.find({ firstname: "John" });
+    // Retrieve all the people named `John` var Johns = drive.find({ firstname: "John" });